• nl

 • Age of your cat

-• Weight of the cat
+• Weight of your cat

-• Name of the poison
+• Name of the toxic substance

 Is it wise to make your cat vomit in case of poisoning?